 Troops to Teachers

 Troops to Teachers is federally funded and allows military personnel that are eligible to move from military to the classroom in high need schools.
 Stipends are often available for those who wish to take this route.
-A $5,000 stipend is available for those pursuing a teaching degree, while an additional $10,000 is available for those who agree to teach in a school with a high percentage of low-income students for three years.
+A $5,000 stipend is available for those pursuing a teaching degree, while an additional $10,000 is available for those who agree to teach in a school with a high percentage of low-income students for three years.<!- mfunc search_box_body ->

-Tennessee requires certain exams in order to gain entrance into a teaching program and in order to receive certification.
+Tennessee requires passing scores on certain exams in order to gain entrance into a teaching program and in order to receive certification.

 Basic Skills Test